vinifmor/bauh/README.md

 ### Autostart
 In order to autostart the application, use your Desktop Environment settings to register it as a startup application / script (**bauh --tray=1**).

+### Uninstallation
+Before uninstalling bauh via your package manager, consider executing `bauh --clean` to remove configuration and cache files stored in your **HOME** folder.

 ### Gems ( package technology support )
 #### Flatpak ( flatpak )
 - The user is able to search, install, uninstall, downgrade, launch and retrieve the applications history